David Shields: Critical reception

-I Think You're Totally Wrong: A Quarrel, a collaboration between Shields and Caleb Powell, was praised for its erasure of the boundary between mask and self, a frequent theme in Shields's work.
+Shields published War Is Beautiful: The New York Times Pictorial Guide to the Glamour of Armed Conflict through PowerHouse Books in 2015, a book in which he "continued to transform and remix genre".
+Heather Baysa in the Village Voice called it a “disturbingly graphic book [that] follows the New York Times's war reporting for more than a decade, exposing the institution's tendency to glamorize armed combat to the point of manipulation."I Think You're Totally Wrong: A Quarrel, a collaboration between Shields and Caleb Powell, was praised for its erasure of the boundary between mask and self, a frequent theme in Shields's work.
 In the Atlantic, Leslie Jamison wrote that the book's “goal isn't sympathy or forgiveness.
 Life is not personal.
 Life is evidence.
 It's fodder for argument.
-To put the ‘I’ to work this way invites a different intimacy—not voyeuristic communion but collaborative inquiry, author and reader facing the same questions from inside their inevitably messy lives.”

-Lynch: A History, whose montage approach builds off of the collage style of Shields's books, marks the next major shift in Shields's career: documentary film.
+To put the ‘I’ to work this way invites a different intimacy—not voyeuristic communion but collaborative inquiry, author and reader facing the same questions from inside their inevitably messy lives.”Lynch: A History, whose montage approach builds off of the collage style of Shields's books, marks a new major shift in Shields's focus, to documentary film.
 In the New Yorker, Hua Hsu wrote, “Lynch feels like the culmination of Shields's career.
 The film's relentless rhythm overwhelms and overpowers you.
 Random acts of terror, across time and space, reveal themselves as a pattern.
 It's a gradient of American carnage.”